tuomasth/NES_game-The_Revenge_of_Atso_Kynala_v1-1-2026/README.md

 There is no music.
 The only two sound effects are 1) pausing and 2) taking damage.
 The game does not use a save battery.
 No scrolling.
 This is a very small game (24 KB).
 The goal is to get the maximum score.
 If the game feels too easy, Player 2 can annoy Player 1 by controlling the antagonist.

 You can also make a real NES cartridge with the PRG and CHR bin-files.
+You can make your own cartridge labels.

 Thanks for trying out this game!

 ----